bonohub13/LineBotNotifyWebService/CHECKPOINTS/README.md

         - messages to notify \(1 table per user\)
         - time to notify message

-    - Create a backend to export specific data from the database into a text file
+    - Create a backend to export specific data from the database into a text file and run the Python script to send message
         - Language: Java
         - data to export:
             - message
             - time
             - LINE USERID
+        - Run the Python script to send message
+        - remove the text file after sending the message to the user \(for safety measures\)

     - Create a backend to link the database and the website to enable the user to erase and add data
         - Language: Java